- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x family with triple bunks (double at bottom, single at top) & single.
 Shower room with double power shower cubicle, basin & WC.
 Fitted kitchen with dining area.
 Sitting room with woodburner.
 Note: Family room sleeps max.
 3.

 Night storage heaters with back up electric radiators & woodburner in sitting room.
 Electric oven & hob, microwave, fridge, washing machine, portable TV, video, DVD.
-First £30 of electricity & starter pack for woodburner inc. in rent (thereafter electricity charged via meter).
+First £30 of electricity & all fuel for woodburner inc. in rent (thereafter electricity charged via meter).
 Bed linen & towels inc. in rent.
 Off road parking for 2 cars.
 Enclosed rear lawned garden with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop & pub 1 mile.
 Note: Private water supply.
 Note: Some internal steps & a low door within cottage.
 Note: Maximum of 4 people.
 Note: Check-in 4pm, check-out 11am.

 - Last minute